carlesfernandez/yocto-geniux/README.md

 ```

 If you want to build the Docker images, you need to run the container with the
-flag `--privileged=true` and the start the Docker daemon inside the container:
+flag `--privileged=true` and to start the Docker daemon inside the container:

 ```
 $ sudo service docker start